 How to Celebrate World Oceans Day

-One of the best and easiest actions to take during World Oceans Day is to organize or participate in a beach clean up initiative.
-One of the biggest current threats to the ocean is the amount of plastic that is disposed of everywhere, including the litter that people leave on the beach.
-It is estimated that 13 million tons of plastic goes into the ocean every year, killing 100 thousand marine life as a consequence.
+One of the most significant threats to the ocean currently is the amount of plastic disposed of everywhere including the litter people leave on the beach.
+It is estimated that 13 million tons of plastic go into the ocean yearly, killing 100 thousand marine life.

 Many places such as aquariums, zoos, and conservation programs host special events on World Oceans Day.
 Thus, everyone can participate and get educated about the importance of the ocean for the environment.

 There is also a UN initiative that calls for all amateur photographers around the world to take part in a competition called World Oceans Day Oceanic Photo Competition.